aURORA-JC/bilivdtool/README.md

 ## Configuration

-"This tool's video merge functionality is based on [FFmpeg](https://ffmpeg.org).
+This tool's video merge functionality is based on [FFmpeg](https://ffmpeg.org).
 So, if you need to install FFmpeg on your operating system, you can download it from the [official site](https://ffmpeg.org/download.html).

 After installing FFmpeg, please make sure to add its path to the system's PATH variable.

-Alternatively, you can place the FFmpeg binary file in the same folder as the `bilivdtool`."
+Alternatively, you can place the FFmpeg binary file in the same folder as the `bilivdtool`.

 ## Usage